avafinger/orangepi-6-plus-experiments/README.md

 I think the results could be improved if they release new optimizations and source code.

-I also set tue NPU to "performance" but no real improvement.
+I also set tue VPU to "performance" but no real improvement.

 ```
 echo performance | tee /sys/class/devfreq/14230000.vpu/governor